GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 When the user lands on the relying party (RP) website, a FedCM sign-in dialog will appear if the user is signed in to the IdP.

-If the user hasn't signed in to the RP, a sign-up dialog appears with additional disclosure text such as the RP's terms of service and a privacy policy if they are provided.
+If the user doesn't have an account on the RP with the IdP, a sign-up dialog appears with additional disclosure text such as the RP's terms of service and a privacy policy if they are provided.

 The user can complete sign in by tapping **Continue as...**.
 If successful, the browser stores the fact that the user has created a federated account on the RP